kristinemlarson/gnssrefl/README.md

 If the RINEX file for p041 is in your local directory, it will translate it.
 If not, it will check four archives (unavco, sopac, cddis, and sonel) to find it.

-If you did not install a fortran translator, use this for a GPS file on year 2020 and doy 132:
+If you did not install a fortran translator, the command would be:

 *rinex2snr p041 2020 132 -fortran False*